 And I warned you that it’s subtle, so I’m going to need you to stick with me for just a bit to explain exactly how implementing it will make such a monumental difference.

-So what is this subtle shift?
+So, what is this subtle shift?

 It’s treating your business like a business.

-Avoid Treating Copywriting like “Bonus” Work
+Stop Treating Copywriting like “Bonus” Work or a Hobby

 Here’s the thing: Most of us come to copywriting from another full-time job or other full-time responsibility.
 Maybe the goal is to transition to copywriting full-time or maybe the goal is to keep it as a part-time opportunity.
 Either way, most people treat “side hustles” like this like bonus work.
 Really, like something a step or two above a hobby.